shopware5/shopware/UPGRADE.md

     * `widgets/emotion/index/config`
     * `widgets/emotion/index/attributes`
     * `widgets/emotion/index/element/config`
+* Changed markup and styling on checkout confirm and finish page

 ## 5.1.5
 * The smarty variable `sCategoryInfo` in Listing and Blog controllers is now deprecated and will be removed soon.
 Use `sCategoryContent` instead, it's a drop in replacement.

 ## 5.1.4
 * Customer logout will now regenerate the session id and clear the customers basket.